 Seven sons, three branches of military, two wars, over one hundred years of service.
-One of those sons was my father, the branch was Army and the war was Vietnam.
+One of those sons was my father, the branch was Army, and the war was Vietnam.
 My passion in honoring our veterans is a personal one.

-Growing up, one my favorite stories was the love story of my parents.
+Growing up, one of my favorite stories was the love story of my parents.
 My father, just a young man of 20, and my mother 19, had a wedding set for December 30, 1969.
 Almost too cliché to believe, they met because my father was my mother’s milk man!
 As a young man in high school, he learned early on the important life lesson of earning his own money and saving for the future.
 One of his first jobs was delivering milk from the local dairy farm, and my mother’s family just happened to be one of his customers.
 Now this is where the story slightly varies given the teller, but I believe somewhere along the line, the two saw each other and took a fancy to the other.
 From that moment, the two were inseparable.
-One of my father’s favorite sayings was “My children are the milk man’s babies!”.
+One of my father’s favorite sayings was “My children are the milk man’s babies!”

 Fast forward through their traditional southern courtship, and the wedding date was set.
 Just a little over a month prior to his wedding, my father received word he was drafted by the Army for Vietnam.
 Like many stories which begin this way, panic and love took over, and my parents moved up their wedding to just days from his enlistment.

 They had a weekend as a married couple before my father was gone.
 As a new bride and before too long, a soon to be first time mother, my mom was left behind, crippled with fear for my father’s safety.
 Many times in my life, I have tried to imagine this feeling as a new wife, and those emotions his parents went through as their baby son entered war at such a young age.
 Thankfully, my story ends happily, with his safe return to our family.
 Not every family gets this privilege.